emmanuelotoo/transport-app/readme.md

-A Java desktop application for finding optimal walking routes between locations on the University of Ghana campus using advanced pathfinding algorithms.
+A Java gui application for finding optimal walking routes between locations on the University of Ghana campus using advanced pathfinding algorithms.

 ## Features

 - Multiple pathfinding algorithms (Dijkstra, A*, Floyd-Warshall, Greedy)
 - Route sorting and optimization
-- Two user interfaces: Basic GUI and Enhanced GUI
+- Two user interfaces: Basic GUI and Enhanced GUI(use the EnhancedRoutesGUI)
 - 121+ campus locations
 - Real-time route analysis and rating system